cpraveen/numa/secant.md

 \frac{f(x+h) - f(x)}{h} = f'(x) + \half h f''(\xi), \qquad \textrm{$\xi$ between $x$ and $x+h$}
 $$

 We expect that as $h \to 0$, we get a more accurate approximation of the derivative.
 However, this assumes that we can evaluate $f(x)$ exactly and the arithmetic is exact, both of which are not true in a computer.
-What we compute on the computer is actually (there is also roundoff error in subtraction which we ignore)
+What we compute on the computer is actually (there is also roundoff error in subtraction which is of similar order as unit round)

 $$
 \frac{\hat{f}(x+h) - \hat{f}(x)}{h}